 25 April 2018, 20:29 | Updated: 14 November 2018, 15:31

 An incredible moment of music – solo Bach, on a Stradivarius in London's vast Baroque cathedral

-Standing beneath the famous dome of the Cathedral, she played Bach's Chaconne, an virtuosic movement of his Violin Partita No. 2 in D Minor.
+Standing beneath the famous dome of the Cathedral, she played Bach's Chaconne, a virtuosic movement from his Violin Partita No. 2 in D Minor.

-The Chaconne is considered one of the most challenging pieces in violin repertoire and features broken chords and double-stopping to create a sound that's more like several instruments playing together than just solo violin.
+The Chaconne is considered one of the most challenging pieces in violin repertoire, and features broken chords and double-stopping to create a sound that's more like several instruments playing together than just one violin.

 Benedetti was in the 17th-century cathedral to record a video about the work for CNN Style.
 When the cathedral is empty, the building features an incredible 11-second reverberation of sound – and that resonance is one of the most striking things about this video.